CTSRD-CHERI/cheri-elf-psabi/riscv.md

 pseudoinstruction in the base ABIs.

-Thus, all procedure calls currently amount to a load from the capability table as defined in the previous section followed by an indirect capability jump and
+Thus, all procedure calls currently amount to a load from the capability table as defined above followed by an indirect capability jump and link:
-link:

 ```
     clgc        ct0, symbol